 Now, who in their right mind would make something as critical as ordering ice cream so hard?

 The answer, of course, is that no one would.
 But when it comes to voting, citizens face these same frustrating challenges to participation.
-Voter ID laws, confusing registration rituals and short time periods for getting all the right paperwork to the right people lead many folks to skip voting altogether.
-Particularly African-American and lower-income citizens, communities who are less likely to have IDs and the time to go through the registration process.
+Voter ID laws, confusing registration rituals, and short time periods for getting all the right paperwork to the right people lead many folks to skip voting altogether — particularly people of color and lower-income citizens, who are less likely to have IDs and the spare time to go through the registration process.

 And none of this has happened by mistake.
 New voting laws in many states are little more than thinly veiled attempts at keeping voters from the polls.

 But why?
 Why would anyone in a democracy want to keep voters from voting?
 Isn't voting basically what democracy is all about?